 Medical lab science majors receive support through Wilkes University's Center for Health Sciences and Student Success.
 This valuable resource offers on-campus events, including guest speakers and networking opportunities devoted to your academic and professional development.

 The director of Health Sciences and Student Success is dedicated full time to guiding you through the application process for your chosen clinical training.
 This ensures that you:

 - have a complete application packet, including letters of recommendation; and

 We encourage you to work with us throughout your academic career at Wilkes so we can provide you with guidance and opportunities for success on campus and in your career.

-Wilkes offers plenty of extracurricular activities so you can stay busy and have fun outside the classroom.
+Wilkes offers plenty of extracurricular activities so you can grow professionally and have fun outside the classroom.
 As a medical laboratory science major, you can join the Health Sciences Preprofessional Society.
 Get to know your fellow students while serving campus and the surrounding community through activities such as blood drives and fundraisers to aid in cancer and Alzheimer’s research.